mattwind/docker-csharp/README.md

 # Docker container for dotnetcore and websocketd

-Example project in MyApp folder
+Example container in MyApp folder

 ## Build Container